+The MEC removal would be conducted by trained UXO technicians.
+Destruction of UXO and the inspection, certification, and shipment of MD would be conducted similarly to those activities described under Alternative 3.
 Suspected UXO would be removed and disposed of on-site using demolition procedures and in accordance with site ARAR 40 CFR 264.601 (Miscellaneous Treatment Units).
-All MD would be inspected, certified, and shipped off-site for disposal.
+All MD would be inspected, certified, and shipped off site for disposal.
 The MEC removal would be conducted by trained UXO technicians.
-MD will be assessed and determined to be munitions documented as safe (MDAS) prior to release from DoD control in accordance with DESR 6055-09.
+MD will be assessed and determined to be MDAS prior to release from DoD control in accordance with DESR 6055-09.
 No restrictions or limitations would be placed on land use.